NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 | Charon     | Charon                           | Bossfight                               |
 | Erebus     | RoomChallenge                    | For challenge/teleported by Hades rooms |

+## Special rooms

+### RoomSimple01

+This is the `RoomOpening` for the first run, where a specific set of Athena boons is forced.

 ## RoomData lua files

 Biome data is stored in `RoomData<BiomeName>.lua` files in Hades under `Hades/Content/Scripts`.